pazzo83/QuantLib.jl/docs/source/math.rst

     Calculates the kurtosis of all the samples

-Non-weighted Stats
+Non-weighted Statistics
 ~~~~~~~~~~~~~~~~~~

-The simplest of our stats types, NonWeightedStats simply stores non-weighted samples
+The simplest of our stats types, NonWeightedStatistics simply stores non-weighted samples

 .. code-block:: julia